New Year's Concert, Chicago Illinois,

-Bonita is a National Championship Judge and holds a Fellow certification in Standard, Latin, Ballroom, Rhythm, and Theatrical Dances styles.
+Bonita is a National Championship Judge and holds a Fellow certification in Standard, Latin, Ballroom, Rhythm, and Theatrical Dance styles.

 Her articles and reviews have been published in Dance Beat, Dance Notes, Dance Week, American Dancer, Dance Spotlight, and The Christ Hospital’s Performing Arts newsletter.
 She has judged, lectured, and taught seminars throughout the United States as well as Canada and France.

 She taught elementary and high school students in Cincinnati Public Schools through the Families Forward Program.